 Knowledge Test Exit Exams are scheduled and administered by the MBA-AACSB Coordinator during the fall and spring semesters.
 Students pursuing the Knowledge Test Exit Exam Option must pass this exam during the Fall or Spring semester when they are enrolled in GBU 851 and must concurrently enroll in GRD 867a.
-The Dean of the Graduate School must receive certification of satisfactory completion of the Knowledge Test Exit

-Exam no later than ten days prior to commencement.
 A student who fails the Knowledge Test Exit Exam may petition the Dean, College of Business and Technology, through the MBA-AACSB Coordinator for not more than one additional attempt to pass the Knowledge Test Exit Exam.
 The second examination must be taken and passed in the semester following the semester the student failed the first Knowledge Test Exit Exam.